-Tamara Gasior is a Licensed Clinical Social Worker, who has experience working with children, adolescents, young adults, adults experiencing mental health challenges, families and geriatrics.
+Tamara Gasior is a Licensed Clinical Social Worker, who has experience working with children, adolescents, young adults, adults experiencing mental health challenges, couples, families and geriatrics.
 She has a background in ADHD, Autism, Anxiety, Depression, OCD, Trauma issues, Self-Esteem issues, ODD, Adjustments Disorders and Executive Functioning challenges.

 Through her background as a school social worker in an elementary, middle and high schools, she also has in-depth knowledge of the IEP and 504 processes and special education services.
 In addition to her time spent working in the school systems, Tamara has also worked in a residential treatment center for persons diagnosed with Bi-Polar Disorder, Schizophrenia and Dissociative Identity Disorder and in nursing homes, working closely with the elderly population and their families.
 Tamara enjoys working with people of all ages to help empower and discover their strengths through demonstrating compassion, acceptance, and a collaborative partnership.
 She feels that taking the first step towards a therapeutic approach demonstrates a brave and courageous strength leading to personal/familial growth.

 Tamara has an undergraduate degree in Psychology from Purdue University in West Lafayette, Indiana and a master’s degree, Masters in Social Work (MSW), from The University of Illinois, Urbana-Champaign, Illinois.
 She is also looking forward to becoming certified in Trauma Informed Educational Practices for Children and Adolescents from North Central College in the fall of 2021.

 Tamara enjoys spending time with her husband, children and extended family.
 She enjoys reading, traveling, and helping others realize their strengths, goals, and true potential!